2024年度のチュートリアル *

 Solid-State Batteries

-Venkataraman Thangadurai, PhD, Professor, Chemistry, University of Calgary
+Venkataraman Thangadurai, PhD, Chair in Energy & Faraday Institution; Adjunct Professor, School of Chemistry, University of St. Andrews

 In this tutorial lecture, the development of state-of-the-art solid-state Li-ion and Na-ion electrolytes for all-solid-state batteries with emphasis on ionic conductivity and chemical and electrochemical stabilities will be discussed.